 To put it simply, you should use “which” to add non-essential information about a noun and “that” to add essential information.
 We put a comma before “which” and no comma before “that.”

 Now, let’s explore the issue in more detail.

-Sometimes in English we want to add more information to our language, so we use relative clauses.
+Sometimes in English, we want to add more information to a clause, so we use relative clauses.
 These function like adjectives to give more information about a noun.